BrylanW/BrylanWilliamson.github.io/CyberSec-Network-Practicum/README.md

 - Website remediation or fixes
 - Backend systems
 - Third-party platforms
+- Legal certification of compliance

 ## Methodology
-This project used a combination of:
+This audit used a combination of:

 - Automated testing (WAVE tool)
-- Manual validation (keyboard navigation + screen reader observation)
+- Manual validation (keyboard-only testing and screen-reader observation)

 Automated testing identified common issues, while manual testing evaluated real user experience and usability.
+Both methods are required for a credible accessibility audit.

 ## Key Findings
-Several accessibility issues were identified, including:
+The audit identified several accessibility risks, including:

 - Unclear or missing link descriptions
-- Limited accessibility structure in PDF documents
+- Accessibility limitations in PDF documents
-- Color contrast concerns affecting readability
+- Color contrast issues affecting readability
-- Layout issues impacting navigation and usability
+- Page layout challenges impacting navigation

-These findings were prioritized based on user impact and importance of accessing public information.
+These issues were prioritized based on user impact and importance of accessing public information.

-## Why This Matters
+## Why These Issues Matter
-Accessibility is critical for public-sector websites because it supports:
+Accessibility barriers can limit:

-- Equal access to public information
+- Access to public records
 - Civic participation
+- Communication with local government
-- Transparency and communication
+- Transparency of public information

-Barriers in accessibility can prevent users from accessing essential services and information.
+Ensuring accessibility improves usability for all users, not just those with disabilities.

 ## Project Artifacts

-### Planning
+### Week 2 – Planning
 - Accessibility Assessment Plan
 - Scope & Planning Confirmation

-### Testing
+### Week 3 – Automated Testing
 - Automated Accessibility Findings Report

+### Week 4 – Manual Testing
 - Manual Accessibility Validation Report
 - Manual Testing Log

-### Analysis
+### Week 5 – Analysis
 - Accessibility Risk Register & Prioritization Report
 - Prioritization Reasoning Check

-### Final Report
+### Week 6 – Reporting
 - Accessibility Report & Executive Summary

 ## Tools & Skills Demonstrated
 - Accessibility auditing (WCAG 2.1 Level AA)
 - Automated testing tools (WAVE)
-- Manual accessibility testing (keyboard + screen reader)
+- Manual testing (keyboard + screen reader)
-- Risk prioritization and analysis
+- Risk analysis and prioritization
 - Professional report writing

 ## My Contribution
 I contributed to the planning, testing, analysis, and reporting phases of this accessibility audit.
-My work focused on identifying user barriers, validating findings through manual testing, and presenting results in a clear and professional format.
+My work focused on identifying accessibility barriers, validating user impact, and presenting findings in a clear and professional format.

 ## Limitations
 This audit was conducted within a limited timeframe and scope.
-Only a representative sample of pages and one PDF document were tested.
+Testing was performed on a representative sample of pages and one PDF document using a single device and browser.

 Accessibility should be treated as an ongoing process rather than a one-time evaluation.

 ## Future Improvements
-- Conduct full screen-reader testing across all pages
+- Expand testing across all pages and documents
+- Perform full screen-reader testing
-- Expand testing across multiple devices and browsers
+- Test across multiple devices and browsers
-- Perform deeper document accessibility validation
+- Conduct deeper document accessibility validation